scaryghost/KFSXTrackingServer/README.md

     share/bin/convert.sh ${path to v1.0 db} share/etc/kfsxdb.sqlite

 ### Server Properties
-For v2.1, the following properties have been removed:
+For v2.1 and on, the following properties have been removed:
 * steam.polling.period
 * db.write.period